mlswg/mls-protocol/draft-ietf-mls-protocol.md

 security level of the ciphersuite used in the group. -->

 Each PSK in MLS has a type that designates how it was provisioned.
-External PSKs are provided by the application, while resumption PSKs are derived from the MLS key schedule and used in cases where it is necessary to authenticate a member's participation in a prior group state.
+External PSKs are provided by the application, while recovery and re-init PSKs are derived from the MLS key schedule and used in cases where it is necessary to authenticate a member's participation in a prior group state.
 In particular, in addition to external PSK types, a PSK derived from within MLS